Rei-SwitchBot/faq/en-us-second-reply/Mini Robot Vacuum K10＋ & Pro & Combo.md

 ---
-### Troubleshooting SwitchBot Mini Robot Vacuum K10+ Pro Pro Pro Fails to Connect to Wi-Fi
+### Troubleshooting SwitchBot Mini Robot Vacuum K10+ Pro Fails to Connect to Wi-Fi

 Thank you for reporting this issue.
 We apologize for any inconvenience caused.
 1. To determine if your device needs to be repaired or replaced, could you please provide us with a video showing the Wi-Fi network connection failure?

 2. Also, if the repair or replacement service is needed, to expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.
 - Purchase channel
 - Order ID
 - Recipient Full Name